Devansh-1124/Devansh-1124/README.md

 - 👋 Hi, I’m @Devansh-1124
 - 👀 I’m interested in Programming , Development and similar stuff.
-- 🌱 I’m currently learning JAVA and DSA
+- 🌱 I’m currently learning JAVA and Kotlin.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android Projects.
 - 📫 How to reach me ...

 <!---